 Workplace Utilisation is about measuring space and time…

-For operational monitoring on an ongoing basis we provide a range of electronic mechanisms for monitoring the use of the workplace in real time.
+For operational monitoring on an ongoing basis we can also provide a range of electronic mechanisms for monitoring the use of the workplace in real time.
 Utilising our IP based system and sensors we are able to integrate all data about the true use of desks, meeting spaces and collaborative spaces.

 You can download the report by filling in the form below, or read more about our workplace utilisation monitoring service.

 A workplace utilisation study involves assessing the use of all the spaces in your workplace which will allow you to see how well they are really used through time.
 This study can include work spaces like desks, meeting rooms, social spaces, restaurants and cafeteria.
 It can be undertaken with observers who walk the floors and capture the true use of each working environment.
 The study can also be undertaken with sensors that provide a continuous stream of workplace data to be used in space management planning.
 The data is fed to database and using smart analytics we can predict with a high level of accuracy exactly how many spaces of different sizes your organisation really needs now and future.
 Managing the workplace design and experience of your office is an essential part of effective workplace management.
 We can answer questions like:

 - What amount of desks do we really need under different workstyle scenarios to support our organisation?